JeanArnon/Titanic/README.md

 # Titanic - Machine Learning from Disaster

-This notebook was made for Kaggle Competition purposes.
-In this version the score is 77%
+This notebook was created for the Titanic Kaggle competition.
+In this version, the score is 77%.